40440665/sem/use-cases/use-case-5.md

 ### Failed End Condition

-Employee is added to the database.
+Employee is not added to the database.

 ### Primary Actor